 Count Piro was frightened when he heard these words, as he thought that perhaps the fox might have power to take away the castle, and leave him as poor as when he had nothing to eat but the pears off his tree.
 So he tried to soften the fox's anger, saying that he had only spoken in joke, as he had known quite well that he was not really dead.
 For the sake of the princess, the fox let himself be softened, and he lived in the castle for many years, and played with Count Piro's children.
 And when he actually did die, his coffin was made of silver, and Count Piro and his wife followed him to the grave.

-ONCE ON A TIME there lived a king and queen who longed to have a son.
+Once there lived a king and queen who longed to have a son.
 As none came, one day they made a vow at the shrine of St. James that if their prayers were granted the boy should set out on a pilgrimage as soon as he had passed his eighteenth birthday.
 And fancy their delight when one evening the king returned home from hunting and saw a baby lying in the cradle.

 All the people came crowding round to peep at it, and declared it was the most beautiful baby that ever was seen.
 Of course that is what they always say, but this time it happened to be true.
 And every day the boy grew bigger and stronger till he was twelve years old, when the king died, and he was left alone to take care of his mother.